wmbetts/cpanel/README.md

 cPanel API package for Laravel 4
 ======

-cPanel API package for Laravel 4 by Adel KEDJOUR (a.kedjour@corex.dz)
+cPanel API package for Laravel 4 by Adel KEDJOUR (a.kedjour@corex.dz) Edited by Jose Lara

 ## Installation